absinthe0223/OMALab-Employee-Manual/chapter1/supplemental-policies-for-remote-employees-and-contractors.md

 The same rule applies to "medical emergencies", family situations, and other things that cause people to be absent--basically anything that happens when you are not at work.

-### You cannot start without signing an[NDA, Non-compete, Non-solicitation, and Intellectual Property Agreement](https://omalab.gitbooks.io/omalab-guide/content/Hiring-Documents/Partner-Proprietary-Information-and-Inventions-Assignment-Agreement.html). {#you-cannot-start-without-signing-an-nda-non-compete-non-solicitation-and-intellectual-property-agreement}
+### You cannot start without signing an [NDA, Non-compete, Non-solicitation, and Intellectual Property Agreement](https://omalab.gitbooks.io/omalab-guide/content/Hiring-Documents/Partner-Proprietary-Information-and-Inventions-Assignment-Agreement.html). {#you-cannot-start-without-signing-an-nda-non-compete-non-solicitation-and-intellectual-property-agreement}

 Before starting work, you will be sent materials that you are required to execute.
 You will not be paid without these documents being fully executed and received by the company.
 It is YOUR responsibility to ensure you have completed all these documents.
 If you receive payment from OMAlab, Inc. you acknowledge that this is considered execution of this agreement.